-Desmond Tutu hospitalized for infection
+Desmond Tutu 'responding well to treatment'

 - Tutu has remained active with the Desmond Tutu Peace Foundation and other organizations

-(CNN)Archbishop Desmond Tutu admitted himself to a Cape Town hospital on Wednesday "for treatment to a recurring infection," according to a statement from his family.
+(CNN)Archbishop Desmond Tutu is responding well to treatment for a recurring infection, according to his daughter Thandeka Tutu-Gxashe.

-The 84-year-old archbishop will remain in the hospital for one or two weeks, according to his family's statement.
-They noted that Tutu went through a similar treatment last year.
+The 84-year-old archbishop admitted himself to a Cape Town hospital last Wednesday.
+The family say he went through a similar treatment last year.

+In a new statement, the family said the archbishop expressed his deepest gratitude to all who had sent love and prayers since his admission to hospital.

+His daughter said he was being cared for by an amazing team of doctors, nurses and hospital staff, and was very conscious of how fortunate he was, thanks to the generosity of his medical team, to be able to receive first-class treatment not available to most South Africans.

 He also underwent hospital tests for a persistent infection in 2013.
 A year later, he canceled travel plans because of a long-running battle with prostate cancer.